yukonta/EasyCaption/README.md

 # EasyCaption
-Telegram Bot for Image Captioning
+Telegram Bot for Image Captioning.

 This program implements the telegram-bot which make image captioning online (make text descriptions of the image) and gives out the captions.